joachimbrand/Rimu.jl/docs/src/hamiltonians.md

 ```

 The Hamiltonian `hubb` is now ready to be used for FCIQMC in [`lomc!`](@ref)
-and for exact diagolisation with [`KrylovKit.jl`](https://github.com/Jutho/KrylovKit.jl) directly, or after
+and for exact diagonalisation with [`KrylovKit.jl`](https://github.com/Jutho/KrylovKit.jl) directly, or after
 transforming into a sparse matrix first with
 ```julia-repl
 using SparseArrays